 - select beef dishes

-- salad dressings and vinagrettes
+- salad dressings and vinaigrettes

-If you are looking for a few recipes using your brand spanking awesome homemade vanilla extract, check out my Secret Ingredient Chocolate Cake with Peanut Butter Icing:
+If you are looking for a few recipes using your brand spanking new awesome homemade vanilla extract, check out my Secret Ingredient Chocolate Cake with Peanut Butter Icing:

-or my Ginger Rum Cake Recipe (that’s also a great edible christmas gift!)
+or my Ginger Rum Cake Recipe (that’s also a great edible Christmas gift!)

 So I hope you find this post on how to make your very own homemade vanilla extract easy and enjoyable!
 Keep watch because I have a whole bunch of other extracts currently brewing that I’ll bring to you soon!
 If you make your own vanilla extract, please let me know in the comments what you think of it, and how it turned out!!
 Thanks for stopping by The Salty Pot today!